 Seydisfjórdur to Hanstholm, which is the 64 hour ferry journey from Iceland to Denmark.
 Contact Smyril-Line.dk.

-Bornholm is a island that is part of Denmark, yet it lies west of Denmark and southeast of Sweden.
+Bornholm is a island that is part of Denmark, yet it lies east of Denmark and south of Sweden.
 It does have 4 routes which connect to Denmark, Poland , Sweden and Germany.

 Nordic Ferry Service runs the Denmark, Sweden and Germany routes and the Polish Baltic Shipping Company runs the one to Poland (see above)

-And of course there is the Bornholm Express from Kobenhavn to Bornholm Bornholm Express.
+And of course there is the Bornholm Express from Kobenhavn to Bornholm.
 Journey time is 3.15 hours.
 Yes, I know Bornholm is part of Denmark, but than so is Iceland.
+This route is now run by Mols Linien.

 Remember to check in early.
 Most of the ferries to Denmark require you to meet anywhere from 1 hour to 2 hours ahead of departure.
 If you arrive right before departure, you will probably have to wait til the next ferry.